Importance of Error Log in GMAT Preparation

 TIME TAKEN – Another metric that plays a key role in helping you improve is the time you take to solve a particular question.
 In GMAT, you only get 2 minutes per question, so time plays a huge role.

 CONCEPTS TESTED – Instead of writing a vague description of the concepts tested, you can try to be as descriptive as possible.
 Write a summary of what was asked in the question to make it easier to identify where exactly you went wrong.

 TAKEAWAY – This column is optional but important.
 Write down what you did wrong and what you learnt from the mistake.
 For instance, ‘I used ‘because of’ instead of ‘due to’ with the noun’.

-How will the error log pay you off?
+How will this pay you off?

 Now that you have created a detailed spreadsheet of your own, it is time to start using it!
 Error log every question that you solve, whether correctly or incorrectly, and try to review it every 15 days.
 Error logs help students stay conscious of the mistakes they repeat consistently and improves their skill of concept recognition.
 This, in turn, helps to reduce errors and subsequently improve scores!

 While there are several benefits of error logging regularly, there are certain drawbacks of creating an error log on an Excel spreadsheet or on paper.
 If you do not properly maintain it, you may not be able to identify the core reason why you made a certain mistake and will end up focussing on the wrong area.
 For instance, you error logged that you got a modifier question wrong, but upon revisiting the question you realized that you did the modifier split correctly but you got the question wrong due to a pronoun issue.
 This means, your initial diagnosis was incorrect.